| General |

 be automatically generated is 10"x10",

-however there are no limitations (other than that
+however there are no limitations (other than those

 imposed by your printer) for manually-placed boards.